dbwebb-se/website/content/kurser/vteam-v1/tekniska-rapporter.md

 1. [NPM vs PNPM vs YARN](https://github.com/hildingen/vteam-npm-vs-pnpm-vs-yarn).
 The purpose of this report is to test and compare the three most popular package managers in Javascript npm (Node package manager), pnpm (Performant npm) and yarn.

+1. [JSON-Server Technical Guide](https://github.com/JSDevCode/report-json-server).
+This is an example repository and a technical guide for running a JSON-server as a mock API.
+It provides a simple setup to quickly test REST API calls without a real backend.

 2024 {#2024}